 Regrade requests are enabled by default for all published assignments.
 To disable regrade requests, go to the Regrade Requests page in the left sidebar, click Regrade Request Settings, and uncheck the “Regrade requests enabled” box.
 From this modal, you can also set the start and end date for when regrade requests will be accepted.
 If you don’t set start and end dates, regrade requests will be accepted for the assignment until you manually disable them.

 By default, when students submit a regrade request, the grader who last graded the submission will receive an email detailing the request and how to view it.
 You can change your regrade request email notification preferences from your account settings or from the assignment’s Regrade Requests page.
 Note that these settings will apply to all courses and assignments on your account.

 All instructors, TAs, and readers can view all regrade requests under the Regrade Requests page.

-Clicking Review will take you to the student’s submission.
-To read the student’s request, click Regrade Request in the bottom right of the rubric, next to submission-specific adjustments.
+Clicking Review will take you to the student’s submission, where you can read the student’s request.

 You can make changes to the grading by clicking other rubric items or by applying point adjustments.
 You can also modify rubric items which will change how all other students are graded, as it would during the grading process.
 If you just want to give a specific change to the student, use point adjustments.

 To close the regrade request, type a reply to the student and click Close & Respond.
-The student will receive an email detailing your response, and can view their adjusted grade on Gradescope.
-If a student has any further concerns, they can reply (in Gradescope) which will re-open the regrade request.
+The student will receive an email detailing your response and can view their adjusted grade on Gradescope.
+Students also have a page on their accounts where they can see the status of all the regrade requests they’ve submitted for your course.
+Note that students will never see the name of the instructor or TA who replies to their request.
+If a student has any further concerns, they can open a new regrade request.